plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 This is in order to make it easier for you to keep track and get a combined overview of all the clicks from Twitter.
 When you click on the "Source" tab, we only show those clicks coming from `utm_source=Twitter` itself.

-Here are the referral header names for other popular websites so aim to names your utm_source with identical names:
+Here are the referral header names for other popular websites so do aim to name your utm_source with identical names:

 * Facebook
 * GitHub